 1) All or Nothing

-All or nothing is viewing yourself, others, or situations in extremes.
+All or Nothing is viewing yourself, others, or situations in extremes.
 Anything less than perfect falls into the lesser extreme (e.g., If I don’t get a 4.0, I will feel like a failure).
-This negative thinking pattern discredits strengths, accomplishments, and efforts while zoning in on mistakes and flaws.
+The All or Nothing cognitive distortion discredits strengths, accomplishments, and efforts while zoning in on mistakes and flaws.
 By judging things based on perfection, things will fall to the lesser extreme most of the time.

 Example: I tried Keto and failed miserably.
 On day 3, I broke down and ate (gasp) an Oreo.
 I figured I had already messed up my diet, so I might as well eat as many Oreos as I wanted to.
 With my diet off track, I spiraled into a carbohydrate coma for the rest of the day.
 My diet approach had zero flexibility.
 I either followed the diet perfectly or binge ate everything in the kitchen.
 I felt horrible about myself.
 Having to unbutton my pants to breathe didn’t help my emotional state either.